microsoft/DroneRescue/README.md

 6. Wait until you see **Image capture complete** in the Visual Studio Code output windows and the drone return to the center of the landscape and land.

-7. Inspect the images in the **Images** folder, you should see photo's of the black sheep.
+7. Inspect the images in the **AirSim/PythonClient/multirotor/images** folder, you should see photos of the black sheep.

 > The animal should be in the center of the image as we are going to use them to build and train our Custom Vision model.